winery/winery/README.md

 Winery uses maven and [bower] for fetching dependencies and building.
 Bower is installed automatically using the [frontend-maven-plugin].
 We recommend installing JDK8 by using `choco install jdk8` to be able to update it via `choco upgrade all`.
 See at the homepage of [chocolatey] for more information.
-Please follow the the next steps ("Make models available" and "Making the wars") before importing the project into an IDE.
+Please follow the the next step "Making the wars" before importing the project into an IDE.

-### Make models available
-The models are versioned aside from the main project.
-Go into each model directory (`org.eclipse.winery.model.csar.toscametafile`, `org.eclipse.winery.model.selfservice`, `org.eclipse.winery.model.tosca`) and do a `mvn install`.

 ### Making the wars
 Run `mvn package`.